Leon Brittan: Early life

 Leon Brittan was born in London, the son of Rebecca (née Lipetz) and Joseph Brittan, a doctor.
 His parents were Lithuanian Jews who had migrated to Britain before the Second World War.

-He was educated at the Haberdashers' Aske's Boys' School and Trinity College, Cambridge, where he was President of the Cambridge Union Society and Chairman of the Cambridge University Conservative Association.
+Brittan was educated at the Haberdashers' Aske's Boys' School and Trinity College, Cambridge, where he was President of the Cambridge Union Society and Chairman of the Cambridge University Conservative Association.
 Brittan then studied at Yale University on a Henry Fellowship.
 Sir Samuel Brittan, the economics journalist, was his brother.
-The former Conservative MP Malcolm Rifkind, and the music producer Mark Ronson, were cousins.
+The former Conservative MP Malcolm Rifkind and the music producer Mark Ronson were cousins.

 Political career

 MP and minister

 After unsuccessfully contesting the constituency of Kensington North in 1966 and 1970, he was elected to Parliament in the general election of February 1974 for Cleveland and Whitby, and became an opposition spokesman in 1976.
 He was made a Queen's Counsel in 1978.
 Between 1979 and 1981, he was Minister of State at the Home Office.
 He was then promoted to become Chief Secretary to the Treasury, becoming the youngest member of the Cabinet.
 He warned cabinet colleagues that spending on social security, health and education would have to be cut "whether they like it or not".

 At the 1983 election, Brittan was elected MP for Richmond.
 Following the election, he was promoted to Home Secretary, becoming the youngest since Churchill.
 During the 1984–85 miners' strike, Brittan was a strong critic of the leadership of the National Union of Mineworkers.
 He accused them of organising violence by flying pickets, whom he described as "thugs".
 One factor in the defeat of the strike was central control of local police forces.
 As soon as the strike began, Brittan set up a National Reporting Centre in New Scotland Yard to coordinate intelligence and the supply of police officers between forces as necessary.
 Margaret Thatcher's government had carefully planned for a miners' strike, and a Whitehall committee had been meeting in secret since 1981 to prepare for a protracted dispute.

-In 1984, after the murder of British police officer Yvonne Fletcher during a protest outside the Libyan embassy in London, Brittan headed the government's crisis committee as both Thatcher and the Foreign Secretary, Sir Geoffrey Howe, were away at the time.
+In 1984, after the murder of Yvonne Fletcher, a police officer, during a protest outside the Libyan embassy in London, Brittan headed the government's crisis committee as both Thatcher and the Foreign Secretary, Sir Geoffrey Howe, were away at the time.
 In January 2014, secret government documents released by the National Archives disclosed that Libya twice warned British officials that the Libyan embassy protest would become violent – hours before WPC Fletcher was killed.